openedx-unsupported/xblock-ooyala/README.md

 Brightcove XBlock
 ========================

+## Notice: This repo will be archived in April 2021.

 This XBlock allows to include Brightcove videos within an edX course.

 **Note:** Ooyala has been shutdown since `April 2020` so the XBlock